geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

     !go-version: https://doi.org/10.5281/zenodo.8436609

 ### Annotation file fields
 The GPAD format comprises 12 tab-delimited fields.
-Some fields are optional, some fields are mandatory with cardinality 1 or greater.
-For fields that permit multiple values, values should be separated by pipes for `OR` statements and commas for `AND` statements.
+Some fields are optional, some fields are mandatory and cardinality varies by field and other conditions.
+For fields that permit multiple values, values should be separated by pipes (\|) for `OR` statements and commas (,) for `AND` statements.

 GPAD 2.0 sample line: